 Now, all that’s left is to make the payments online.
 For federal, click the “Pay online” button next to the corresponding amount, create an account and make a bank transfer.
 You can find step-by-step annotated instructions here.

 If you’re lucky enough to live in an income-tax-free state, congratulations!
 You’re done.

 For the rest of us, state payment portals are similar to how the federal payment works.
 You’ll create an account online, confirm your identity, and make the payment.
 Use the “Pay online” button next to your estimated to get started.

 You did it!
 It’s not every day that you can avoid thousands in needless penalties in 15 minutes.
 Pat yourself on the back and go buy yourself a smoothie.
 You deserve it.
-Here are some more tips to help you get your taxes right in 2020.
+Sign up with our tax software so we can help you save a ton of money from your tax bill.
+In fact, here are some more tips to help you get your taxes right in 2020.